-- Loss of privileges; - Detentions; - Notification sent to parents; student may not be admitted to classes on the day following repeated tardiness until a parent telephone conference is held; - A student may be suspended pending a successful parent conference; - The administrator may assign penalties at his or her discretion, including possible reduction in the number of credits a student may earn. - If tardiness persists, a student may be considered insubordinate and face additional consequences.
+- Loss of privileges; - Notification sent to parents; student may not be admitted to classes on the day following repeated tardiness until a parent telephone conference is held; - The administrator may assign penalties at his or her discretion, including possible reduction in the number of credits a student may earn. - If tardiness persists, a student may be considered insubordinate and face additional consequences.